oumi-ai/oumi/docs/user_guides/launch/launch.md

 This command will create the cluster if it doesn't exist, and then execute the job on it.
 It can also run the job on an existing cluster with that name.

-To launch on the cloud of your choice, use the `--resources.cloud` flag, ex. `--resources.cloud gcp`.
+To launch on the cloud of your choice, use the `--resources.cloud` flag, ex. `--resources.cloud lambda`.
 Most of our configs run on GCP by default.
 See [this page](https://oumi.ai/docs/latest/api/oumi.launcher.html#oumi.launcher.JobResources.cloud) for all supported clouds, or run:

 ```shell
 oumi launch which